I am an Employer

 • at least one hour in every week or 40 hours in every month.

-‘Affected by domestic violence’ means they are a victim of domestic violence, or they live with a child who is a victim/witness of domestic violence.
 It does not matter when the domestic violence took place.
 The Act covers people who experienced domestic violence before they began working for their current employer or before the law changed on 1 April 2019.

 The Act does not cover: